 Cook Time: 25 mins.

 1 tablespoon finely ground coffee

 1 tablespoon ground coriander

 2 tablespoons kosher salt

 Heavy-duty aluminum foil

-Heat grill to 375°F. Mix rub ingredients together well.
+Heat grill to 375F.
+Mix rub ingredients together well.
 Remove salmon from refrigerator.
-Cut 2 pieces of wide, heavy-duty aluminum foil about 6-inches longer than the salmon side.
+Cut 2 pieces of wide, heavy-duty aluminum foil about 6 inches longer than the salmon side.
 Stack the foil pieces (shiny side down) on a baking sheet and spray generously with cooking spray.
 Place the salmon, skin side down, in the middle of the foil.
-Fold the foil sides and ends up (1 to 2-inches) to make a shallow pan around the salmon, leaving at least a 1-inch margin around the fish.
+Fold the foil sides and ends up (1-2 inches) to make a shallow pan around the salmon, leaving at least a 1-inch margin around the fish.

-Rub/pat about 1 teaspoon rub on each salmon portion or 1 to 2 tablespoons onto salmon side.
+Rub/pat about 1 teaspoon rub on each salmon portion or 1-2 tablespoons onto salmon side.
 Let the rub rest on the salmon about 10 minutes before cooking.

 Carefully transfer the foil pan to the center of the preheated grill.
 Do not cover the salmon with foil or close the foil over the salmon.
-Close grill cover and cook for 10 to 13 minutes, cooking just until fish is lightly translucent in the center – it will finish cooking from retained heat.
+Close grill cover and cook for 10-13 minutes, cooking just until fish is lightly translucent in the center – it will finish cooking from retained heat.
 Remove from the grill and let rest a few minutes before serving.